kcdstoragews/lab/README.md

     kubectl apply -f firstpvc.yaml -n funwithpvcs
     kubectl apply -f secondpvc.yaml -n funwithpvcs

+Kubernetes provides the output, that both persistent volume claimes have been created.
+Great... or not?
+Let's have a look

+    kubectl get pvc -n funwithpvcs

+You can see that the PVC named *firstpvc* has a volume, and is in status *Bound*.
+The PVC with the name *secondpvc* looks not that healthy, it is still in Status *Pending*.
+This means that the request is ongoing, K8s tries to get what you want, but for whatever reason it doesn't work.
+Lucky that we can describe objects and see what happens!

+    kubectl describe pvc secondpvc -n funwithpvcs

+This tells us, that there is an issue with the storage class.
+If you have a look at the yaml files of the two PVCs you should be able to see that both are requesting the same storage class which is called "storage-class-san-economy".
+The difference is at the AccessMode specification.
+While our *firstpvc* requests *ReadWriteOnce*, the *secondpvc* is asking for *ReadWriteMany*

 ## :trident: Scenario 02 - running out of space?
 Let's expand the volume